The Web Development Course People

 server that you e-mail to the general list

-This permits the professor and assistants to work together on
+This permits the professor and the 4 assistants to work

-On the other hand, to discuss your site, your experiments, and your project, write to the professors and/or the MS assistant who will be reviewing your site each week.
+On the other hand, to discuss your site, your experiments, and your project, write to the professor and/or the MS assistant who will be reviewing your site each week.

 Use the address

 you believe will be of general interest to the professor,